XPetruschkii/XPetruschkii/README.md

 - 👀 Nowdays I really don't know what I should do
 - 🌱 I’m currently learning how to learn programming sth.
 - 💞️ I’m looking to collaborate on ...
-- 📫 Feel free petruschkii@gmail.com
+- 📫 Feel free petruschkii@gmail.com, mail@pabstkevin.de
+-

 <!---
 XPetruschkii/XPetruschkii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.